kosborn/Gmail-Phish-Addon/README.md

 # Gmail-Phish-Addon
 A Google Workspace add-on that generated phishing reports.

+Yes, I am aware of Google's Report Phish button.
+This was made with the intention of having similar functionality that the phish reporting browser addons have.

-*This was hastly createdto provide a standard cross-platform method of reporting phishing emails.*
+*This was hastly created to provide a standard cross-platform method of reporting phishing emails.*

+## Reporting in the browser

 ![Integrated directly into Gmail](WebReport.gif)

+## Gmail mobile app reporting
 ![Similarly works in the Gmail mobile app.](MobileReport.gif)